About the Energy Storage Systems Program

 From a manufacturer’s perspective, Mr. Eric Gallant of GS Battery presents a case study of energy storage installations, emphasizing energy storage in terms of its impact on people’s lives, as well as changes in such related areas as evolving codes and standards.

 The goal of the ESS program is to develop advanced energy storage technologies and systems, in collaboration with industry, academia, and government institutions that will increase the reliability, performance, and competitiveness of electricity generation and transmission in the electric grid and in standalone systems.

-The DOE Energy Storage Systems Program (DOE OE/ESSP) is part of the Office of Electricity.
+The DOE Energy Storage Systems program headed by Dr. Imre Gyuk in the DOE Office of Electricity.

 After earning a bachelors’ degree from Fordham University, Dr. Gyuk performed graduate work at Brown University on superconductivity.
 Receiving a Ph.D. in theoretical physics from Purdue University, he became a research associate at Syracuse University.
 As an assistant professor, he taught physics, civil engineering, and environmental architecture at the University of Wisconsin.
 His research interests included the theory of elementary particles, metallurgy of non-stoichiometric alloys, non-linear groundwater flow, and architectural design using renewable energy and passive solar techniques.
 Dr. Gyuk became an associate professor in the Dept. of Physics at Kuwait University, where he became interested in issues of sustainability.